fbergama/pigfx/README.md

 ## Collision detection

 At the time a sprite is defined, the borders of the sprite are used for detecting collisions with other sprites, so this is always a rectangle.
-Touching is not yet a collision.
+A collision is reported if 2 sprites touch or overlap.
 Collisions with lower sprite indexes are detected first.

 Collision detection takes place at the time a sprite is defined or moved.
 This sprite is checked against all other active sprites.
 All detected collisions are reported.